wrachel/cse15l-lab-reports/lab3.md

 ![image](https://user-images.githubusercontent.com/40574565/218357849-ff226654-c145-4dac-8d99-969df6bcc4ec.png)

 **Explanation**
-In this command, the -type searches for commands based on a certain type, and that type is directories because of the 'd' descriptor.
+In this command, the -type searches based on a certain type, and that type is directories because of the 'd' descriptor.
 As seen in the output, this command prints all the directories in the current working directory.
 In this case, it is the current working direcoty (the directory /written_2) because of the `.` in the command.
 This command is helpful for if someone would want to know all the subdirectories within a directory (if there are too many subdirectories that contain other subdirectories, it would be annoying to sort through all of them.

 [cite](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/)

+Example 2:
 **COMMAND:**
 ```
 find travel_guides/berlitz1 -type f